pedroguima/hello-ee/README.md

 ## TODO

  - Integrate with a CI system that looks for code changes.
 When these happen, the code should get tested and a container image should be built automatically with a new version.
-This image should be the shipped to the k8s deployment.
+This image should then be shipped to the k8s deployment.